 For many on low to even relatively high salaries, it'd be a waste of money to pay upfront.
 But for those on very high salaries, it'd be a big mistake not to.

 And that's the problem.
 This is very unsure, and short of employing a crystal ball it's very difficult to work out what'll happen to your children's future salary.
-Even someone aiming for a high flying profession like a medicine or the law may change their mind, not get the grades, or opt to work for a charity, go into local politics or decide to become a full-time parent instead.
+Even someone aiming for a high flying profession in, for example, medicine or the law, may change their mind, not get the grades, or opt to work for a charity, go into local politics or decide to become a full-time parent instead.

 Simply put the money aside until you know more about the future

 There is a cost to doing this.
 The interest charged to students starting in 2012 or after is inflation (RPI) plus 3% during the time they're studying.
 However, it'll only be for a few years, and is partially offset by the interest earned on savings.

 Weighed up against the risk you'll end up repaying the debt unnecessarily, it's not too large.
 So putting the cash away until you know the earnings strategy has a cost, but not a huge one.